bozsahin/ccglab/README.md

 sudo (if you want the installer to install SBCL and rlwrap for you--recommended)

 With the exception of apt-get/brew the rest is already available in most if not all linuxes.
-To make sure, do 'which apt-get' etc to find out.
+To make sure, do e.g. 'which apt-get' to find out.

 --Cem Bozsahin